Execution of Navid Afkari: Sister's arrest

 Elham Afkari, Navid's sister, was arrested on November 10, 2022 amidst the nationwide protests in Iran following the Death of Mahsa Amini.
 Iranian officials have charged her with being an agent of Iran International, the opposition television broadcaster which was recently called a “terrorist” organization by the Iranian intelligence minister.
 She is in the custody of Iran's Ministry of Intelligence.

 In popular culture

 Afkari and his death was the inspiration for the song titled Navid Azadi (lit. beacon of freedom) by Iranian artist King Raam.
+The 2021 art project PaykanArtCar was inspired by Afkari, as was Amir Zargara's 2024 short film A Good Day Will Come.

 A campaign in the name of "United For Navid" was founded by Iranian journalist and women’s rights activist Masih Alinejad to draw attention to Iran's Islamic republic regime’s abuse of Iranian athletes' human rights.

-The 2021 art project PaykanArtCar was inspired by Afkari.